 Reducing congestion and emissions will only be possible if more Aucklanders walk, cycle and use public transport.
 To make these active modes of transport preferred choices for more Aucklanders, they must be accessible, affordable, safe and reliable.

 Substantial progress has been made in recent years, however, further investment will be needed to remedy historic under investment in these modes to address the prevalence of car dominant urban environments.

 Rural areas may require a different approach due to their dispersed development patterns and long trip distances.

-To make public transport a preferred travel choice, we need an integrated system that consists of:
+To make walking, cycling and public transport a preferred travel choice, we need an integrated system which serves a wide range of different trip lengths and needs, that consists of:

-rapid transit network that provides fast, frequent and reliable travel between major parts of Auckland
+- a rapid transit network that provides fast, frequent and reliable travel across Auckland, running along dedicated corridors

 While improvements are required across Auckland, a key focus of investment must remain on trips to busy locations like the city centre, metropolitan centres and other major employment areas (e.g. Auckland Airport).
 Large numbers of people travelling by car to these locations creates widespread congestion and requires a lot of valuable land to be used for parking, instead of more productive uses like homes and businesses.